Know Your Jury

 Ms. Prachi Singh

-Ms. Prachi Singh is a certified Image Consultant, Certified Trainer, an Entrepreneur, Speaker, and a Voice Over Artist.
+Ms. Prachi Singh, has been our Jury for Katha Sagar: National Online Storytelling Contest.
+She is a certified Image Consultant, Certified Trainer, an Entrepreneur, Speaker, and a Voice Over Artist.

 She is a NABET certified Trainer.
 She has done her MA in English Literature and has over 18 years of experience in the area of Training, Teaching, HR, and Writing.